Narrow Sawfish

 calendar_month

-Season Year-round in tropical climates, with increased sightings during the wet season as they move closer to shore.
+Season Year-round, with increased sightings in estuaries during the wet season

 restaurant

-Diet A carnivorous hunter that eats small schooling fish, squid, and bottom-dwelling invertebrates like shrimp and crabs.
+Diet A carnivorous predator that feeds on small schooling fish, squids, and bottom-dwelling invertebrates like shrimp and crabs.

 park